Rajendradegala/Breast-Cancer-Prediction/README.md

 The Wisconsin Diagnostic Breast Cancer dataset is utilized, consisting of various features related to tumor characteristics.
 The dataset is explored, visualized, and divided into training and testing sets.
 A logistic regression model is trained and evaluated using accuracy metrics.

+One method is to remove outliers as a means of trimming the data set.
+Another method involves replacing the values of outliers or reducing the influence of outliers through outlier weight adjustments.
+The third method is used to estimate the values of outliers using robust techniques